 Channel 9 also helped us nicely in September to help promote the event, as both Stephanie Ramos and Matt Flener try their hand at curling.
 Check out the footage.

-Last weekend our first of three 6 week leagues kicked off last weekend.
-We have approximately 26 curlers commited to our Saturday League and have room for another 6 subs each time we curl this Nov. and December.
-Our Sunday League also has manage to to maintain 4 teams (12-16 curlers). with more room for up to 8-12 subs.
+We have approximately 26 curlers commited to our Saturday League which means we have room currently to expand to fourty.
+Our Sunday League also has manage to to maintain 4-6 teams (12-18 curlers).

 With the room we currently have ,dropins are welcome only since we presently do not look like we will be over booked .
 Though we anticiapate our next league starting in January will fill up.
 So feel free to register now.